 - Armed Forces Legal Assistance Legal Services Locator: The legal services locator is an online tool for finding the nearest legal assistance office where you can consult with a legal assistance attorney.
 This is a joint effort of the legal assistance divisions of the Judge Advocate General’s Corps of the Army, Marine Corps, Navy, Air Force and Coast Guard.

 - Defense Finance and Accounting Services: DFAS administers the Survivor Benefit Plan and the Reserve Component Survivor Benefit Plan.

 - Military funeral honors: The Department of Defense provides military funeral honors to family members of eligible veterans of the uniformed services.
-More information is available on the military funeral honors website.
+Military OneSource provides information on prearrangements and where to find a military funeral honors coordinator.

 - Servicemembers’ Group Life Insurance: Get information on life insurance options, coverage amounts, costs and more on the VA insurance website.

 - VA survivor benefits: The VA survivors’ benefits website outlines the benefits provided to survivors of service members who die while in service or after their service is complete.